-The distinctive peaks of Mount Barney, Mount Maroon, Mount May, Mount Lindesay, Mount Ernest, Mount Ballow and Mount Clunie make up Mount Barney National Park.
-These rugged peaks are the remains of the ancient Focal Peak Shield Volcano which erupted 24 million years ago.
-Mount Barney is the second highest peak in South East Queensland and most of the park is within the Gondwana Rainforests of Australia World Heritage Area.
+The distinctive peaks of mounts Barney, Maroon, May, Lindesay, Ernest, Ballow and Clunie dominate the skyline in Mount Barney National Park.
+These rugged peaks are the remains of the ancient Focal Peak shield volcano that erupted 24 million years ago.
+Mount Barney is the second highest peak in South East Queensland and most of the park lies within the Gondwana Rainforests of Australia World Heritage Area.

 The park's cascading creeks and pristine forest habitats preserve many rare plants and vulnerable animal species.
 For a leisurely visit, drive to Yellow Pinch picnic area and photograph kingfishers swooping over the water.
 Very experienced walkers can climb sheer rugged mountain peaks to awe-inspiring views of craggy ridges and distant ranges.
 For the less adventurous, there are a few moderate walks around the mountains' bases.